Adenoviridae: Replication

 The early genes are responsible for expressing mainly non-structural, regulatory proteins.
 The goal of these proteins is threefold: to alter the expression of host proteins that are necessary for DNA synthesis; to activate other virus genes (such as the virus-encoded DNA polymerase); and to avoid premature death of the infected cell by the host-immune defenses (blockage of apoptosis, blockage of interferon activity, and blockage of MHC class I translocation and expression).

 Some adenoviruses under specialized conditions can transform cells using their early gene products.
 E1A (binds Retinoblastoma tumor suppressor protein) has been found to immortalize primary cells in vitro allowing E1B (binds p53 tumor suppressor) to assist and stably transform the cells.
 Nevertheless, they are reliant upon each other to successfully transform the host cell and form tumors.
 E1A is mostly intrinsically disordered protein and contains CR3 domain which is critical for transcriptional activation.

 DNA replication separates the early and late phases.
 Once the early genes have liberated adequate virus proteins, replication machinery, and replication substrates, replication of the adenovirus genome can occur.
 A terminal protein that is covalently bound to the 5' end of the adenovirus genome acts as a primer for replication.
 The viral DNA polymerase then uses a strand displacement mechanism, as opposed to the conventional Okazaki fragments used in mammalian DNA replication, to replicate the genome.

 The late phase of the adenovirus lifecycle is focused on producing sufficient quantities of structural protein to pack all the genetic material produced by DNA replication.
 Once the viral components have successfully been replicated, the virus is assembled into its protein shells and released from the cell as a result of virally induced cell lysis.

 Multiplicity reactivation

 Adenovirus is capable of multiplicity reactivation (MR) (Yamamoto and Shimojo, 1971).
-MR is the process by which two, or more, virus genomes containing lethal damage interact within the infected cell to form a viable virus genome.
+MR is the process by which two, or more, virus genomes that have been damaged to the point of nonviability interact within the infected cell to form a viable virus genome.
 Such MR was demonstrated for adenovirus 12 after virions were irradiated with UV light and allowed to undergo multiple infection of host cells.
 In a review, numerous examples of MR in different viruses were described, and it was suggested that MR is a common form of sexual interaction that provides the survival advantage of recombinational repair of genome damages.